vsmith214/practice-foundations-1/04_simulate-battle/README.md

 The `simulateBattle` function accepts three arguments:

-	- Pokemon Fighter 1
+	- Pokemon 1
-	- Pokemon Fighter 2
+	- Pokemon 2
-	- Pokemon Fighter name that gets first move
+	- Pokemon name that gets first move

 The **first two arguments are object instances of the `Pokemon` Constructor function**.
-These are the two Pokemons that will battle each other.
-The last argument is the name of the Pokemon fighter that takes the first move in the battle, it is a string.
+These are the two Pokemon that will battle each other.
+The last argument is the name of the Pokemon fighter that takes the first move in the battle.
+The last argument is a string.

-The battle will end when one of the two Pokemons in the battle reaches `0`or negative health.
+The battle will end when one of the two Pokemon in the battle reaches `0`or negative health.

-Each Pokemon will have one main ability called `biteAttack`.
+Each Pokemon will have one ability called `biteAttack`.
 The `biteAttack` is a function that calculates the total value of the Pokemon's Attack Bonus property and adds `2` to it.
+Each turn, the pokemon will use `biteAttack` which means that the opponent pokemon's health will decrease by the value that is returned by the attacker's `biteAttack` method.

 Each Pokemon will alternate attacks until a Pokemon reachs 0 or negative health.
 At the end of the battle, state the name of the Winner.

 **Example**:

 ```
-simulateBattle(new Pokemon("Krabby", 100, 50), new Pokemon("Squirtle", 50, 0)); // returns `"Krabby Wins!"`
+simulateBattle(new Pokemon("Krabby", 100, 50), new Pokemon("Squirtle", 50, 0), "Krabby"); // returns `"Krabby Wins!"`
 ```